-Perhaps a holdover from the days of the “Wild, Wild West,” and markedly different from jurisdictions found in the eastern part of the country, in Washington there is no duty for a person to try to retreat or escape before acting to defend himself against a threat to himself, a third party or his property.
-A party can stand their ground.
+No!
+Perhaps a holdover from the days of the “Wild, Wild West” and markedly different from jurisdictions found in the eastern part of the country, Washington does not impose a duty on a person to try to retreat or escape before acting to defend himself, his property or a third party.